freekmenger/bods-generator/README.md

 Instructions:
 - Create a CSV according to the sample.csv format.
 Provide type (job, workflow or dataflow) and name
 - Run the program with parameters:
-  1. input csv file*
+  1. input csv file (with directory if in another directory)
-  2. output xml file*
+  2. output xml file (with directory if in another directory)
 - Load the output xml file into data services
-* = with directory if in another directory

 Example:
 python codeGenerator.py sample.csv output.xml